ingride/ingride.github.io/_posts/2018-08-24-2017-half-a-world-away.markdown

 <h4> What I've done well </h4>
 <br /> - I anticipated correctly I'll start resurfacing to real world and tech while in Thailand.
 Makes me think I've done something right in my planning.
 And that after all, I know myself pretty well.
 Small wins.
 <br /> - I got vaccinated for all the things scary in Dublin.
 It took me 2 weeks and a non trivial amount of money.
 It allows me to not be paranoid about food markets.
 It also kept me (mostly) calm when I got sick, knowing it was probably just a cold.
-<br /> - I've started working out again
+<br /> - I've started working out again.
-<br /> - I read for at least 1h every day
+<br /> - I read for at least 1h every day.
 <br /> - I got tanned.
 Horray!
 It is VERY rare!

 <h4> What I could've done / could do better: </h4>